Edu4Chip/Subsystem_DTU/sw/readme.md

 - `.bin`: Raw binary (for loading into Leros memory)
 - `.dis`: Disassembly listing (for debugging)

-## Memory Layout

-The default memory layout places code at address 0x0 and initializes stack and other segments according to the Leros ABI.
-Custom memory layouts can be specified using linker scripts.

 ## Examples

-Example programs are located in the `src` directory.
-These demonstrate basic functionality and Leros-specific features.
+Fibonacci sequence example with the already compiled binaries, code and dump are located in the `src`, `build` and `bin` directory.

 For detailed information about the Leros architecture and instruction set, see the [docs.md](docs.md) file.